riodelphino/preview.vifm/README.md

    - Video preview (as jpg)
    - Cache files with hash filename (for faster viewing)
    - Async generation for all files in current dir
-   - Previewing commands are modifiable. ex.) kitten icat, img2sixel, imgcat, etc.
+   - Previewing commands are modifiable. ex.) kitten icat, img2sixel, imgcat, etc. But not tested.
    - Logging if needed

 ## Ensured to work on